 This is a common occurrence.
 Wash the clothes again, adding a cup of vinegar to an average size load of wash.
 The fragrance of Scott's Liquid Gold will be gone.

-I want to place an order by mail or fax.
+I want to place an order by mail.
 How can I do this? +

 Select all items you would like to order and add each to the shopping cart.
 Print the order form and mail to: